covertimpala/RPi_servo-control_pca9685/README.md

 Open the terminal on the RPi and type `ls /dev/tty*`, then plug the Arduino Uno to the RPi using a USB cable and repeat the command.
 Find the device that should now have appeared and remember it!

-Open serial_comm.py and replace `...` with the name you got.
+Open serial_comm.py and replace `/dev/ttyUSB0` with the name you got.

+Run serial_comm.py and check if any errors occur.

+(if you encounter an error please read [this tutorial](https://roboticsbackend.com/raspberry-pi-arduino-serial-communication/))